LED lamp: History

 Considered as energy converters, all these existing lamps are inefficient, emitting more of their input energy as waste heat than as visible light.
 Global electric lighting in 1997 consumed 2016 terawatthours of energy.
-Lighting consumes roughly 12 % of electrical energy produced by industrialized countries.
-The increasing scarcity of energy resources, and the environmental costs of producing electricity, particularly the discovery of global warming due to carbon dioxide emitted by the burning of fossil fuels, which are the largest source of energy for electric power generation, created an increased incentive to develop more energy-efficient electric lights.
+Lighting consumes roughly 12% of electrical energy produced by industrialized countries.
+New technological developments in light-emitting semiconductors, combined with the huge markets for displays and area lighting, encouraged the development of more energy-efficient electric lights.